R-js/mangos/packages/debug-frontend/README.md

 ```
 Besides it being a callable function it has 2 properties:

-- `namespace`: the namespace used when creating the printer with `debug`
+- `namespace`: the namespace used when creating the printer with `createDebug`
 - `enabled`: if the backend logging will allow logging of this namespaces to pass through.

 ### `register`